-A2 Financial and professional services - Financial services such as banks and building societies, professional services (other than health and medical services) including estate and employment agencies and betting offices.
+A2 Financial and professional services - Financial services such as banks and building societies, professional services (other than health and medical services) including estate and employment.

 A3 Restaurants and cafés - For the sale of food and drink for consumption on the premises - restaurants, snack bars and cafes.